tisztamo/Junior/README.md

 junior
 ```

-* Note: Junior is a research project at this time, not production ready. *
+*Note: Junior is an experimental project at this time, not production ready.*

 For more info read the docs at https://aijunior.dev